Botanical Name: Agapanthus africanus

 Fertilizer: Feed monthly in spring and summer with a high-potassium liquid fertilizer diluted by half.

 Propagation: Divide plants in spring every 4 years or when needed.
 Sow African lily seeds in spring.
-Plants grown from seed may take 2 or 3 years to flower.
+Plants grown from seed may take 2 to 3 years to flower.